Spring 2026 Group Counseling Opportunities

 Ink and Insight: A Journaling Group

-Join this six-week journal group to help learn how to use journaling as a mindfulness practice!
-The group will be held on Tuesdays, March 31-May 5, from 10-11:15 a.m.
+Join the six-week journal group to learn how to use journaling as a mindfulness practice.
+The group will be held on Tuesdays, March 31-May 5, 10-11:15 a.m. in the Counseling Office, Rodli 254.
+Contact Counseling to reserve your spot!

 Group Counseling